kastle-lab/kastle-drawbridge/README.md

 ## Knowledge Graph Lesson Plan (Weeks 4-9):

-- Weeks 4: Introduction to Ontology and Use Case Documentation
+- Week 4: Introduction to Ontology and Use Case Documentation

   - Understand the basics of ontology and its applications.
   - Learn to document use cases that guide the ontology development process.